huiw-git/alicemt/mt/ems/ems/RMS_Client/Track-and-revoke-your-documents-when-you-use-the-RMS-sharing-application.md

 ---
-title: Track and revoke your documents when you use the RMS sharing application ms.custom: na ms.date: 2015-10-01 ms.reviewer: na
+title: "Track and revoke your documents when you use the RMS sharing application" ms.custom: na ms.date: 2015-10-01 ms.reviewer: na